StarPlayrX/bigmac/README.md

 p.s.

 I have bluetooth 2 partitially working now.
 But I will leave this challenge up until a winner is determined.
 If you are working on this challenge, there is a clue:
 CSRHIDTransitionDriver.kext causes a kernel panic.
 This may be an IOKit issue and the IOKit personalities may be imported into USB Merged Properties or USB Merged Nub.
+If you remove CSRHIDTransitionDriver.kext the system partially works with bluetooth devices showing up as Composite on the USB Hub.

 ## Workarounds & What Not